+35725368683

 Probate in Cyprus

 The Estate Administration procedure in Cyprus will be initiated by the executor if there is a will or by all the legal heirs or any of them if there is no will.
-The lawyer will file the administration and probate application and request the court to grant the proposed executor the probate order, which will enable him to administer the assets of the deceased.
+The lawyer will file the administration and probate application and request the court to grant the proposed executor the probate order, which will enable him to administer the deceased's assets.

 Grant of Probate Order procedure